robin-gdwl/Robots-in-Grasshopper/README.md

 A repository of plugins and Software that can be used to control industrial robots with Grasshopper in Rhino3D.
 ### Compiled by Robin Godwyll
-Will be expanded soon (There will be short descriptions of each plugin).
-[Raise an Issue](https://github.com/boundlessmaking/Robots-in-Grasshopper/issues) or pull request if a plugin is missing.
+Work in Progress [Raise an Issue](https://github.com/boundlessmaking/Robots-in-Grasshopper/issues) or pull request if a plugin is missing or information is incorrect.

 # Overview